yjeanrenaud/yj_nearbyglasses/README.md

 # yj_nearbyglasses
-attempting detect smart glasses nearby.
+attempting to detect smart glasses nearby.

 # Nearby Glasses
 The app <i>Nearby Glasses</i> has one sole purpose: look for smart glasses nearby and warn you.